Skip to main content

 4 mentions Positive Neutral Negative

 The game experiences notable stability issues, including glitches and a problematic AI, which detract from the overall experience.
-Players have reported significant bugs, such as a malfunctioning pause function and confusing deadline indicators, leading to frustration during gameplay.
+Players have reported frustrating bugs, such as a malfunctioning pause function and confusing deadline indicators, impacting gameplay.
+Despite these issues, some users still find the graphics enjoyable.

-• “The game runs smoothly without any major bugs, making for a very enjoyable experience.”
+• “The game runs smoothly without any crashes or major bugs, making for a seamless experience.”

 • “Buggy at times with a dodgy AI.”